LucasDosSantosPetronetto/uaro-docs/docs/Repeatable_Quests.md

 - **Acorn** – Moscovia, Acorn Dealer (`/navi moscovia 208/182`)
 - **Antelope Horn** – Niflheim, Tool Dealer (`/navi niflheim 218/197`)

+!!! note
+    Antelope Horn is not affected by the Merchant skill Discount

 The following NPCs offer players a choice of how many monsters they want to hunt, with options of **50**, **100**, or **150**.
 All three options yield the same EXP per kill, with hunting **100 monsters** rewarding twice as much as hunting **50**.